Spring 2021 (updated 1.26.2021):

 Most students work 6-10 hours per week while school is in session to earn their offered award.
 Funds from this program are paid directly to the student (as opposed to being paid towards your Becker bill) and can be used for personal expenses.

-For the 2019/20 School Year, students should expect to work between 55 and 60 hours/term.
-It is the student’s responsibility to track those hours and not exceed them.
+It is the student’s responsibility to track their hours and not exceed their eligibility allotment.

 How do I obtain a work study position and ensure that I get paid?